Nostalgic Vintage Photos That Define The 1970s

 Americans were still using typewriters and writing out letters long hand when Bill Gates and Paul Allen formed Microsoft, a computer software company, in 1975.
-They started up their business in Albuquerque, New Mexico, after Gates dropped out of Harvard and Allen left his job as a programmer to pursue their dream, but they relocated to Washington State in 1979.
+They started up their business in Albuquerque, New Mexico, after Gates dropped out of Harvard and Allen left his job as a programmer to pursue their dream.
+Then they relocated to Washington State in 1979.
 Their original plan was to simply produce software for the Altair 8800, and by 1978 they were selling more than $1 million in product.
 The success kept piling up as they soon began licensing their MS-DOS operating system to IBM in the early ‘80s.
-Obviously Gates and Allen both became what you might call “insanely rich.”
+Obviously, Gates and Allen both became what you might call “insanely rich.”

 Bumper to bumper lines at the gas station

 While the 1970s had some of the highest highs that America had ever seen, it also had some of its lowest lows.
 At two separate times during the decade, America faced coast-to-coast gas shortages when OPEC tamped down on oil supplies, throwing drivers into a panic.
 To try and avoid long lines, drivers would make their way to the gas station before sunlight, or long after dark, and in many states, you could only get gas on certain days depending on the last digit of your license plate.
 Lines at the pump remained long, even after drastic steps like lowering the speed limit and introducing a national daylight savings time were introduced to save energy across the board.